hierarc.Likelihood package

 hierarc.Likelihood.cosmo_likelihood module

-class hierarc.Likelihood.cosmo_likelihood.CosmoLikelihood(kwargs_likelihood_list, cosmology, kwargs_bounds, sne_likelihood=None, kwargs_sne_likelihood=None, KDE_likelihood_chain=None, kwargs_kde_likelihood=None, ppn_sampling=False, lambda_mst_sampling=False, lambda_mst_distribution='delta', anisotropy_sampling=False, kappa_ext_sampling=False, kappa_ext_distribution='NONE', alpha_lambda_sampling=False, beta_lambda_sampling=False, lambda_ifu_sampling=False, lambda_ifu_distribution='NONE', sigma_v_systematics=False, sne_apparent_m_sampling=False, sne_distribution='GAUSSIAN', z_apparent_m_anchor=0.1, log_scatter=False, anisotropy_model='OM', anisotropy_distribution='NONE', custom_prior=None, interpolate_cosmo=True, num_redshift_interp=100, cosmo_fixed=None)[source]
+class hierarc.Likelihood.cosmo_likelihood.CosmoLikelihood(kwargs_likelihood_list, cosmology, kwargs_bounds, sne_likelihood=None, kwargs_sne_likelihood=None, KDE_likelihood_chain=None, kwargs_kde_likelihood=None, ppn_sampling=False, lambda_mst_sampling=False, lambda_mst_distribution='delta', anisotropy_sampling=False, gamma_in_sampling=False, gamma_in_distribution='NONE', log_m2l_sampling=False, log_m2l_distribution='NONE', los_sampling=False, los_distributions=None, alpha_lambda_sampling=False, beta_lambda_sampling=False, alpha_gamma_in_sampling=False, alpha_log_m2l_sampling=False, lambda_ifu_sampling=False, lambda_ifu_distribution='NONE', sigma_v_systematics=False, sne_apparent_m_sampling=False, sne_distribution='GAUSSIAN', z_apparent_m_anchor=0.1, log_scatter=False, normalized=False, anisotropy_model='OM', anisotropy_distribution='NONE', custom_prior=None, interpolate_cosmo=True, num_redshift_interp=100, cosmo_fixed=None)[source]

 Bases: object

-this class contains the likelihood function of the Strong lensing analysis
+This class contains the likelihood function of the Strong lensing analysis.

 cosmo_instance(kwargs_cosmo)[source]